CanCanCommunity/cancancan/docs/define_abilities_with_blocks.md

 ## Block Conditions with ActiveRecord Scopes

 It's also possible to pass a scope instead of an SQL string when using a block in an ability.
+The block is **always required**, as it is called when checking discrete actions like `can` and `authorize`.
+See also [Defining Abilities: Best Practices](./define_abilities_best_practices.md).

 ```ruby
 can :read, Article, Article.published do |article|